SUDEEP-M-SHETTY/Food-Product-Explorer/README.md

 ### 1. **Requirements Analysis**
    - Identified core functionalities: product listing, searching, filtering, sorting, and detailed views.
-   - Ensured the application would be responsive and user-friendly across devices.

 ### 2. **API Integration**
    - Familiarized myself with the OpenFoodFacts API documentation to understand available endpoints.